Deborah Hutton (Australian editor): Editor

-For more than ten years Hutton was an editor of The Australian Women's Weekly.
+For more than ten years Hutton was an editor of the Australian Women's Weekly.
 She started with the beauty pages and then went on to become the fashion editor and then editor-at-large (Home).

 Business ventures

-For more than 10 years, Hutton was the national ambassador for Myer Grace Bros Department Store Group.
+For more than 10 years, Hutton was the national ambassador for Grace Bros and Myer.
 She represented them as a spokesperson and hosted a variety of corporate functions, VIP nights, and seminars.

 Hutton was an ambassador for Qantas for over 10 years.
 In that role she was the presenter on the in-flight video guide, and acted as host for major Qantas events.
-Hutton has also been a spokesperson for Holden endorsing and promoting its cars.
+Hutton has also been a spokesman for Holden endorsing and promoting its cars.

 In September 2004, Hutton launched her range of homewares "Living with Deborah Hutton" for Kmart.
 In 2006, she became the brand ambassador for Olay Regenerist and created her branded eyewear "Deborah Hutton Optical".
-She was the spokesperson for the "At Home at Hyatt" campaign for the Lend Lease Group residential development at Hyatt Regency Coolum on the Sunshine Coast.
+She was the spokesperson for the "At Home at Hyatt" campaign for the Lendlease residential development at the Hyatt Regency Coolum Resort on the Sunshine Coast.

-In 2011, Hutton launched her digital media community "Balance by Deborah Hutton".
-The site hosted weekly video interviews with women around the world.
+In 2011, Hutton launched her digital media community "Balance by Deborah Hutton", which hosted weekly video interviews with women around the world.
+Hutton discontinued the website in 2019, finding she no longer had the energy to run it.

 Deborah Hutton is an ambassador of the Australian Women Chamber of Commerce and Industry (AWCCI) and sits on the AWCCI Advisory Board.

 Charity

-Hutton is Ambassador for the Skin Cancer Foundation Inc, the Olivia Newton-John Cancer and Wellness Centre and supports the work of the Starlight Children's Foundation.
+Hutton is Ambassador for the Skin Cancer Foundation, the Olivia Newton-John Cancer and Wellness Centre, and supports the work of the Starlight Children's Foundation.

 Personal life

-Deborah Hutton had a seven-year relationship with former Australian hockey player Danni Roche until their break up in December 2007.

-In 2015, Hutton bought a $3.8million house in the Sydney suburb of Bronte, with her partner, Robert Dulhunty.
-In August 2018, Dulhunty told police he had chased a trespasser from the premises.
-Security vision was obtained of Dulhunty buying items, supposedly left by the intruder, from a convenience store the day before the event.
-In January 2019, Dulhunty was convicted of six offences, including stalking and intimidation, property damage, and making a fake triple zero call.
-He was also ordered to pay the NSW Police $13,040, to compensate for the time they wasted on the case.
+Hutton was in a long-term relationship with Harry M. Miller in the 1980s.
+In 2015, Hutton bought a $3.8 million house in the Sydney suburb of Bronte.
+In 2019, after fabricating an attempted break-in at the house in August 2018, her ex-partner, Robert Dulhunty was convicted of six offences, including stalking and intimidation, property damage, and making a fake triple-zero call.
+Dulhunty was also ordered to pay the New South Wales Police Force $13,040, to compensate for the time they had wasted on the case.